In chess, a lot is about proper memorization. Not only opening lines but important endgames and patterns should be stored in our brains.

 Black either wants to play e6-e5 or Nc6-a5/d8 + c7-c5 to attack white’s center.
 White would love to have Knights on f3 and b3 to basically stop those plans.

 So after 10…e5 there is no sense in trying to stop e5 anymore, so the knight belongs to b3.
-The b1 Knight can then chose another square, most likely c3.
+The b1 Knight can then choose another square, most likely c3.

 10…Bb7 leaves both ideas open.
 As after 11.Nf3 Bd6! there is anyway no stopping e5, 11.Nb3 is again the move.
 A very nice point is that after Nd8 12.f3 is super strong, keeping pieces on the board and pushing e3-e4 next move.